BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

-# Managing Prize Budgets
+# Managing Lottery Prize Budgets

 On average, a Lottery game will pay prizes, equal to approximately 35% of the value of ticket sales.

 This expected value is estimated to be reached over a statistically meaningful sample of tickets sold.
-The more tickets you sell, you'll average prize payout will move towards this expected payout.
+As you sell more tickets, the prize payout will move towards this expected average.

 We therefore suggest, that you always set aside at least 35% of your gross proceeds for prizes.